 Getting rid of your reptile’s mites is not as easy as washing your hair with a powerful lice shampoo.
-Effective treatment requires a dual-pronged attack:
+Effective treatment requires a dual-pronged attack to the leather skin:

 - Environment – Wash and disinfect their cage, including vacuuming in the corners and scraping off any grime.
 Once it’s clean and dry, place several “No-Pest” strips inside and seal it tightly for at least three hours.
 The fumes should kill any remaining ectoparasites.
 Air the cage out with fans to remove any toxic vapors before reintroducing your reptile to their home.